datsoftlyngby/soft2019fall-bi-teaching-material/week41/assignment_7/README.md

 Split the remaining (many!) rows in _training_ and _test_ data.

 With your _training_ and _test_ data set, train your model and evaluate (test) it.
 Determine its performance by inspecting the either the ROC curve -- if data are balanced, or the Precision-Recall curve -- if data are un-balanced.

-Regarding the issue of balanced data sets, you should read the Jupyter notebook _'./week41/lecture_notesImbalanceResamplingStrategies.ipynb'_ in GitHub.
-But stay with simple deletion of rows to balance your classes; remember that you have about 1.5 million rows.

 ### Part 4: Report your findings (BI)
 Plot your predicted classes, for the 50 rows per class you kept aside (_validation_ data), on a map of Denmark.